 Quizzes: There will also be 3 on-line quizzes that will be meant to aid your study for exams.
 You will have an infinite number of times to attempt the quiz.
+The highest score will be recorded.
 Due Dates for Homework, Quiz Dates and Exam Dates will be posted on Sakai.